-- With respect to Chubb's claim, the court subsequently homologated the above-mentioned settlement and, accordingly, the claim was finalized. - With respect to Veracel's claim, Confab was ordered to pay the insurance deductible and other concepts not covered by insurance, currently estimated to amount to BRL82 million (approximately \$14.7 million) including interest, fees and expenses.
+- With respect to Chubb's claim, the court subsequently homologated the above-mentioned settlement and, accordingly, the claim was finalized. - With respect to Veracel's claim, Confab was ordered to pay the insurance deductible and other concepts not covered by insurance, currently estimated to amount to BRL91.9 million (approximately \$17.4 million) including interest, fees and expenses.
 Both parties filed motions for clarification against the court's decision, which were partially granted.
-Although the contract between Confab and Veracel expressly provided that Confab would not be liable for damages arising from lost profits, the court award would appear to include BRL70.3 million (approximately \$12.6 million) of damages arising therefrom.
+Although the contract between Confab and Veracel expressly provided that Confab would not be liable for damages arising from lost profits, the court award would appear to include BRL78.8 million (approximately \$15.10 million) of damages arising therefrom.
 Confab has additional defense arguments in respect of a claim for lost profits.
 On December 18, 2018, Confab filed an appeal against the first instance court decision, and on April 30, 2019, Veracel filed its response to the appeal.
-At this stage the Company cannot predict the outcome of the claim or the amount or range of loss in case of an unfavorable outcome.
+In June 2022, the court resolved that it lacked jurisdiction to decide on the appeal, which was re-allocated to another court.
+The parties are currently waiting for the trial of the appeal to be scheduled.
+At this stage the Company cannot predict the outcome of the claim or the amount or range of loss in case of an unfavorable outcome. - Petrobras-related proceedings and claims